Murky KPIs: How to prove the value of content marketing when sales aren’t the goal

-And as much as it’s about the blockbusters, it’s equally about the ‘quieter’ campaigns too, the hard-working inbound campaigns that drive leads and engagement, that boost rankings and assist conversions.
+And as much as it’s about the blockbusters, it’s equally about the ‘quieter’ campaigns too, the hard-working inbound campaigns that drive leads and engagement, that boost rankings and assist conversion rates.

 Sales may not be a direct metric, but ultimately, good content will feed organic, put your business front and centre, and create brand visibility.

 And all of that leads to one thing.